Sheku Bayoh inquiry: Police officers lose bid for immunity from prosecution

 - whether race was a factor

-The inquiry's chairman, Lord Bracadale, said the Solicitor General had left open the possibility of revisiting the issue for each of the 12 police officers on an individual basis.
+Lord Bracadale said the Solicitor General had left open the possibility of revisiting the issue for each of the 12 police officers on an individual basis.

-He added: "I will now seek statements from each of the officers to ascertain how much information they are willing to provide to the inquiry without undertakings from the Solicitor General.
+"I will now seek statements from each of the officers to ascertain how much information they are willing to provide to the inquiry without undertakings from the Solicitor General," he said.

 "Once those statements have been obtained by my team, I will assess how best to proceed."